Luxembourg hero image

 Safety & Stewardship Notes

-Luxembourg is one of Europe’s safest countries with excellent infrastructure.
-We coordinate EU access permits, remembrance-site etiquette, and multi-language translation so generosity conversations resonate in multicultural contexts.
+Luxembourg is one of Europe’s safer destinations with excellent infrastructure.
+We still brief teams on routine city risks, coordinate EU access permits, and coach remembrance-site etiquette with multilingual translation so conversations stay respectful and compliant.

 FAQs

-- Q: Do travelers need visas?
-A: U.S. and Canadian citizens enter visa-free up to 90 days; we handle Schengen guidance for other nationalities.
+• Q: Do travelers need visas?
+A: U.S. and Canadian citizens can enter visa-free for up to 90 days in a 180-day Schengen period; we handle Schengen guidance for other nationalities.

 Explore generosity planning in the fundraising models guide and connect via the lead form when you’re ready to design Luxembourg.